dsdanielpark/openai-chatbot/README.md

 <br>

-# How to change Model
+# Model
+gpt-3.5-turbo is used in default code. but you can change any model like thks:
 1. Check model list in [here](https://github.com/dsdanielpark/openai-chatbot/blob/main/scripts/api_test.ipynb)
 2. Change api model name in `./server/server.js`